jNav56/jNav56.github.io/index.md

 # Blog 10: 11/01/2020

 ## What did you do this past week?

+The first half I was finishing up some work for two of my classes that aren't related to my major.
+That was fun.
+Afterwards, I studies for test that I had this past Thursday which I feel pretty good about.
+Moreso that it's done and I have less major assignments to prepare for now.
+Finally I started and luckily finished the Darwin project.

 ## What's in your way?

+Just a lot of things that were overlapping each other made it a very difficult time to manage my responsibilties, but we are past it and I will watch a movie to wind down.
+Other than that, things went smoothly in other departments so I cannot complain there.

 ## What will you do next week?
 ## If you read it, what did you think of The Interface Segregation Principle?
 ## What was your experience of continuing to implement std::vector?